tgormly/streaming-05-smart-smoker/README.md

 ![Image of console output while worker is receiving messages](/Images/Smoker_Alert.png)

-<em>Console output while worker is receiving messages.
+<em>Log file from worker session.
 Alert for drop in smoker temperature can be seen.</em>